A voice of inspiration

 Extension Service offices and Alaska Sea Grant Marine Advisory Program offices across

-- U.S. News and World Report named UAF the only Tier One National University in Alaska.
+- U.S. News and World Report named UAF the only national university in Alaska, putting

 - The College of Engineering and Mines consistently fields one of the nation’s best

-- UAF has the highest number of publications in Arctic research of any university in
+- UAF has the highest number of publications and citations in Arctic research of any

-- UAF operates the Research Vessel Sikuliaq [see-KOOlee-ack], one of the most advanced
+- UAF operates the Research Vessel Sikuliaq (pronounced see-KOO-lee-ack], one of the most advanced university research vessels

 - UAF is home to the Poker Flat Research Range, the largest land-based rocket research

-range in the world and the only high-latitude rocket range in the country.
+range in the world, the only high-latitude rocket range in the country and the only

-- UAF ranks in the top 150 of the nearly 700 U.S. academic institutions that conduct
+- UAF ranks in the top 150 of the nearly 700 U.S. institutions that conduct research.

 * as defined by the NSF for R&D expenditures